Rhyl1/Basra/README.md

 Link to wireframes:
 https://balsamiq.cloud/s6hidiy/pwawtic/r2278?f=N4IgUiBcCMA0IDkoAZ4GEXwDJTiAQrvALJEgBaZA0lANoC6AvkA%3D

-The plans are executed, but differ in the mobile layout because of practical issues.
-While designing the initial idea,the result turned out not to be responsive enough.
+There has been an attempt to execute the exact wireframe layout plans, but the result differs for practical reasons.
-Instead, the information was "absorbed" in the grid to be responsively displayed in one row.
+Instead, the information for the mobile view was "absorbed" in the grid to be responsively displayed in rows and columns.

 ![alt](https://github.com/Rhyl1/Basra/blob/f3d299409bf2d63aa4456023814c5179b9fa1436/assets/img/responsiveness.png)